Ask a doctor about a prescription for TRAMADOL MABO 50 mg HARD CAPSULES

 The capsules of this medication are administered orally.

-For how long should you take Tramadol MABO?
+How long should you take Tramadol MABO?

 This medication should not be administered for longer than strictly necessary.
 If you require prolonged treatment, your doctor will monitor you at short and regular intervals (if necessary, with interruptions in treatment) to see if you should continue treatment with this medication and at what dose.

-If you estimate that the effect of this medication is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of this medication is too strong or too weak, tell your doctor or pharmacist.

 If you take more Tramadol MABO than you should

-In case of overdose or accidental ingestion, consult your doctor, pharmacist, or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount taken.
+In case of overdose or accidental ingestion, consult your doctor, pharmacist, or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount taken.
 It is recommended to bring the medication package insert to the healthcare professional.

-If you forgot to take Tramadol MABO
+If you forget to take Tramadol MABO

-If you interrupt treatment with Tramadol MABO
+If you stop taking Tramadol MABO

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-You should consult your doctor immediately if you experience symptoms of an allergic reaction such as swelling of the face, tongue, and/or throat and/or difficulty swallowing and hives along with difficulty breathing.
+You should consult your doctor immediately if you experience symptoms of an allergic reaction such as swelling of the face, tongue, and/or throat and/or difficulty swallowing and rash along with difficulty breathing.

-The most common side effects during treatment with tramadol are nausea and dizziness, which occur in more than 1 in 10 people.
+The most frequent adverse effects during treatment with tramadol are nausea and dizziness, which occur in more than 1 in 10 people.

 Very common: may affect more than 1 in 10 people